mmbell/samurai/README.markdown

 A more technical description of SAMURAI is given in the documentation and in Bell et al. (2012).

 Please reference Bell et al. (2012) if you use SAMURAI in your research.
-A description of the 3D version including analytic tests is currently in preparation, and will serve as a useful citation for v1.x shortly.
+A description of the 3D version is included in the appendix of Foerster et al. (2014).
+The thermodynamic retrieval (SAMURAI-TR) described in Foerster and Bell (2017) is accessible via the 'thermoretrieval' branch.

 ## Compilation

-To compile, use [CMake] (http://www.cmake.org) from the top-level directory:
+To compile, use [CMake](http://www.cmake.org) from the top-level directory:

      $ cmake .